NSJTeo/NSJTeo/README.md

 - GraphQL

 Want to learn:
-- Svelte
+- Svelte ...and SvelteKit 🤯
+- PostgreSQL 🤠
-- CSS in JS (Styled Components or Emotion... hmm...)
+- CSS in JS (Styled Components or Emotion... hmm... 🤔)
+- Strapi but maybe Wordpress? 🤷‍♂️